Mark Ellis (lawyer): Publications

-He has also written contributions to books, articles in academic journals, book reviews, and policy papers primarily in the fields of international criminal law and international human rights law, and has published editorials in The New York Times, Washington Post, The London Times and the Huffington Post.
+He has also written articles in academic journals, book reviews, and policy papers primarily in the fields of international criminal law and international human rights law, and has published editorials in The New York Times, Washington Post, The London Times and the Huffington Post.

 Since 2018, Ellis contributes to Los Angeles Review of Books, where he has published reviews on William Schabas's "The Trial of the Kaiser", Michael Sfard's "The Wall and the Gate", Philippe Sands' "The Ratline," and Michael Fleming's "In the Shadow of the Holocaust."
-In 2022, he was interviewed by Don Franzen, the Los Angeles Review of Books' legal affairs editor, on Russia’s invasion of Ukraine.
+In 2022, he was interviewed by Don Franzen, the Los Angeles Review of Books' legal affairs editor, on Russia's invasion of Ukraine.

 Awards

 In 1998, Ellis received the American Bar Association's World Order Under Law Award.
 In 2010, he was recognized by Lawyer Magazine as one of the top 100 lawyers in the UK.

 In October 2014, Ellis received the United States Department of State Recognition of lifelong commitment to the Rule of Law and contributions to international legal reform.

 He is a recipient of The Florida State University's Distinguished Alumni Award (2013) and the Faculty Senate Torch Award (2014).
 He was also named distinguished FSU alumnus by the FSU College of Social Sciences.

 In 2019, Ellis was awarded ILAC Lifetime Membership for his commitment to advancing the rule of law in conflict-affected and fragile countries.

 In 2022, Ellis was awarded the "Order Defender of the Ukrainian Bar”.

-In 2023, he received the King’s College International Impact Award.
+In 2023, he received the King's College International Impact Award.
 In the same year, Ellis was added to the King's College notable alumni.

-In August 2024, Ellis was admitted as a Fellow to King's College London.
+In August 2024, Ellis has been admitted as a Fellow to King's College London.
 The Fellowship of King's dates back to 1847 and marks contributions by exceptional individuals to King's and/or to wider society.

+In March 2026, Ellis was presented with the Ukrainian Order of Merit, one of Ukraine's highest state honours given to civilians.